What is The Cereal Aisle?

 As a paying subscriber, you get:

-• The ability to comment and connect on newsletter posts (I recommend using this feature to ask for any style advice you might need!), as well as reply privately to dispatches, which come to my inbox.
+The ability to comment on posts (I recommend using this feature for style advice too), as well as to reply privately to dispatches, which come to my inbox.

 I also optimize many of the shopping links published in this newsletter through different affiliate networks.
 Not every brand or store works with a network, so not every link is optimized, either, but there is a chance that if you buy something from here, I am earning a commission on that purchase.